 Some issues with seams ripping.

-Lots of multi-functional pockets, changing pad, and two stroller straps offer on-the-go convenience.
+Lots of multi-functional pockets and changing mat offer on-the-go convenience.
 Made from premium oxford fabric, which is both durable and scratch- and water-resistant.
-Comes in gray or black.
+Comes in a variety of color options.
 Great bag to keep things organized during travel.
-Very affordable, with a 100% refund for one year.
+Very affordable.

 The zippers tend to break with some consumers, and the zipper material quality is a possible culprit.